sonic011gamer/edk2-exynos7885/README.md

 Finally, ./build.sh.

-Then fastboot boot uefi.img from lk2nd.
+Then flash in AP slot in ODIN.

 # Credits